peter-leonov/webhooks-proxy-tunnel/README.md

 └───────────┘       └────────────────┘      └────────────────┘
 ```

 A tool to expose a local HTTP endpoint to the public Internet.
-Works by reverse proxying HTTP requests through a Cloudflare worker into your local machine.
+Works by reverse proxying HTTP requests through a Cloudflare worker over a WebSocket into your local machine.

 ## How to use